rus0000/jsinheritance/README.md

 ![alt JavaScript static method](./images/static.png "JavaScript static method")

+Static methods of constructor are not accessible on objects, created with this consrtuctor, they are available on a constructor itself.

 A lot of useful design patterns in JavaScript are implemented putting methods on a `constructor function` object, for example `factory` functions.
 Such a `constructor` can be used as a `namespace` or `singleton`.

 ## Classical JavaScript inheritance and OOP